ishaqaza/mgs406_project/README.md

 # mgs406_project

 This creates a website for a restaraunt.
 The home page has a header and three buttons to create a reservation, view the menu, and a managers page.
-There are three pages because I misread the requirements and felt it would be easier to add on to the code rather than delete things.
+There are three pages because I misread the requirements and felt it would be easier to add on to the code rather than start over.

   The menu is a table pulled from sql, there is also a button which brings you back to the home page.